-School funding reform passed in 2019 (SB 2265) will base funding on current student enrollment instead of prior year enrollment, a change that will be phased in over several years.
-The law increases per-pupil payments by 2 percent per year for the next two years and allows school districts to opt for funding according to the state formula or the 2017-18 per pupil spending level, which will gradually be reduced.
+School funding reform passed in 2019 (SB 2265) bases funding on current student enrollment instead of prior year enrollment, a change phased in over several years.
+The law increased per-pupil payments by 2 percent per year for the first two years and allowed school districts to opt for funding according to the state formula or the 2017-2018 per pupil spending level, to be gradually be reduced.
 The legislature also ordered a study of the state's school funding formula (Emerson 2019).